 Master of Arts in Education

-AUW is proud to announce that it is now offering a new, two-year Master of Arts in Education graduate program which looks to give students a balanced set of theoretical and analytical skills within the fields of education, knowledge sharing, and learning development.
+AUW is proud to announce that it is now offering a comprehensive, two-year graduate program in Master of Arts in Education.

 This program forms the foundation of AUW’s new Women Teaching Women, Women Learning from Women (WTW-WLW) initiative designed to help grow a new network of secondary schools for young women and girls across many refugee shelters and displaced communities.
 In partnership with several universities from the United States and United Kingdom, the overarching theme of this program is to foster a deep sense of community development through student-led initiatives, group discussions and social events.
 It focuses on enhancing leadership, administrative and policy competence as well as an understanding of the philosophy, dynamics and economics of effective education provision.

 Graduates of this new program will be in a position to effectively apply new skill-sets towards developing and implementing sustainable educational programs, as well as expand their educational resources through networking and influence local/regional education policy.

 Courses are designed with both education practitioners and policymakers in mind by focusing around various aspects within education ranging from educational leadership development to design thinking for education, curriculum development, and education within globalization.
 Students will also engage in reading and writing seminars specifically tailored around core theoretical principles, processes and practices within the scope of education.

 Admission into AUW’s Graduate School of Education is highly competitive with a limited number of seats available.
 Thus, we request that all prospective students go through the admission requirements prior to starting the application.